postgrespro/jsquery/README.md

 Unfortunately, jsonb have no statistics yet.
 That's why JsQuery optimizer has to do imperative decision while selecting conditions to be evaluated using index.
-This decision is made by assumtion that some condition types are less selective than others.
+This decision is made by assumption that some condition types are less selective than others.
 Optimizer divides conditions into following selectivity class (listed by descending of selectivity).